sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 :Message: Startup process failed. %(details)s %(traceback)s
 :Groups: operational, process, failure, failure-critical
 :From version: 3.6.0
-:To version: None
 :Description: The process failed while starting a component.

-20005
-^^^^^

-:Message: Account "%(account_name)s" authenticated for "%(username)s" is disabled.
-Authenticated by %(method_name)s.
-:Groups: operational, session, failure, failure-specific
-:From version: 1.6.0
-:To version: 3.37.0
-:Description: None
-:Data:
-  :account_name: Name of the authenticated account.

-  :method_name: Name of the authentication method which has authenticated this account.

-  :username: Username under which the account was authenticated.

-20006
-^^^^^

-:Message: Could not get protocol type for credentials.
-:Groups: operational, session, failure
-:From version: 1.6.0
-:To version: 3.0.0
-:Description: None